coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. cmd:: Undelimit Scope @scope_name

    Removes the delimiting keys associated with a scope.

+.. exn:: Scope delimiters should not start with an underscore.

+   Scope delimiters starting with an underscore would make the :g:`%_` syntax ambiguous.

 The arguments of an :ref:`abbreviation <Abbreviations>` can be interpreted in a scope stack locally extended with a given scope by using the modifier